 Again, some of our success statistics:

 These actions, alongside others, allowed Dynatrace to achieve the goal of transforming into a DevOps, cloud-native / cloud-centric best practices-led software company.
-We continually improve our product and today offer what we call the Dynatrace Software Intelligence Platform, the industry’s only AI-based all-in-one platform for enterprise cloud performance monitoring.
+We continually improve our product and today offer what we call the Dynatrace Software Intelligence Platform, the industry’s only AI-based all-in-one platform for cloud performance monitoring.
 And, in terms of continuous innovation, we enjoy being named furthest for Completeness of Vision and highest for Ability to Execute in the Gartner Magic Quadrant for Application Performance Monitoring.

 Our journey most recently took us to a pivotal moment in our company where we saw the work, the lessons learned, the development of best practices all pay off!
 We completed our initial public offering and listed our shares on the New York Stock Exchange on August 1, 2019.